 Trans-national Access (TA) ensures free-of-charge access to the services and expertise of the EurOPDX Research Infrastructure.
 This opportunity is open to academic and industry researchers from across Europe and worldwide.
 As part of the H2020 EDIReX grant, three TA calls will be launched between 2018 and 2020.

-First Call for trans-national access now open!
+First Call for trans-national access now close!

 Shipment of frozen PDX tumour samples to selected academic laboratories